alyssahernandez/tech-elevator-notes/feb04.md

 amazonBoxesStack.push("spiralizer");
 ```

 In the above code, the Amazon box on the bottom of the stack will be the box that contains toothbrushes.
+It pushes every item to the last position.
+The output of `amazonBoxesStack` would look like this: `[spiralizer, gloves, toothbrushes]`

-## Removing Items from a Stack
+## Removing Items from a Stack / .pop()

+Removing an item from a stack uses the `.pop` method.
+This removes the first item in the stack, which was the most recently added one.

 We can use a while loop, so that while there are items in the stack, we remove them.
-Removing an item from a stack uses the `.pop` method.
+If you try to remove items from an empty stack, you'll get an error.
+It's good practice to always check the size first.

 ```java
 while (amazonBoxesStack.size() > 0) {